Lehn House: Peter Fenger

 In 1762, Peter Fenger purchased the property.
-In 1770, he erstablished a soap manufactury in the yard.
+In 1770, he established a soap manufactury in the yard.
 His widow Else Fenger kept the property after his death just four years later.

 The property was home to 15 residents in the household at the time of the 1787 census.
 Else Fenger resided in the building with her eight children (aged 11 to 26), a housekeeper, a caretaker associated the adjacent Frederick's German Church, a coachman and three maids.

 The property was home to 10 residents at the 1801 census.
-Rlse Fenger resided in the building with her sons Jørgen Fenger and Johannes Fenger, a housekeeper and two soap manufacturers.
+Else Fenger resided in the building with her sons Jørgen Fenger and Johannes Fenger, a housekeeper and two soap manufacturers.
 The staff consisted of a caretaker and three maids.

 Else Fenger's property was listed as No. 55 in the new cadastre of 1806.
-The soap manufactury was continued by Kohannes Fenger (1878-1920).
+The soap manufactury was continued by Johannes Fenger (1878-1920).
 He was married to a daughter of Andreas Ewald Meinert in the Behagen House.

-Johannes Fenger's brother Rasmus Fenger (1761-1825) spent his last years as pastor of the Chirch of Our Saciour.
+Johannes Fenger's brother Rasmus Fenger (1761-1825) spent his last years as pastor of the Church of Our Saviour.